OneDrive for Slack

 Tip: Once you’ve connected your account, you can also share OneDrive files by pasting links in any channel or DM.

 Manage access to files

-If all members you’ve shared a file with cannot view or edit it, the OneDrive app will send you a message prompting you to manage access when you share the file.
-To update access in the future, we recommend resharing the file in Slack and making adjustments.
+If all members that you've shared a file with cannot view or edit it, the OneDrive app will send you a message prompting you to manage access when you share the file.
+To update access in the future, we recommend re-sharing the file in Slack and making adjustments.

-- Next to a OneDrive file you shared, open the drop-down menu.
+- Next to a OneDrive file that you have shared, open the drop-down menu.

 - Choose to grant view access to Anyone in the conversation, Anyone in your organisation or Anyone with the link.